 Land and garden drainage sump pit information.

 Sumps are the part of a garden drainage installation that collects water from the French drainage systems when the rainwater cannot be drained into the surface water system or a soakaway.

 The sump pit collects the water being drained from saturated ground for pumping away.
-It's simply a concrete lined hole in which water collects.
+It's simply a fairly large hole dug in the garden lined with concrete or a purpose made liner, in which water collects.